Meet the current members of our Trust Board.

 Charlotte Zacharia – Trustee

-Charlotte is an ACCA qualified Chartered Accountant with over 15 years’ experience working in practice.
-Having now run her own accountancy practice for 5 years as well as having her technical knowledge and keen eye for statistics, Charlotte now spends the majority of her working life undertaking business growth and development work with her clients.
+Charlotte is an ACCA qualified Chartered Certified Accountant with over 18 years’ experience working in practice.
+Having now run her own accountancy practice for 7 years as well as having her technical knowledge and keen eye for statistics, Charlotte now spends the majority of her working life undertaking business growth and development work with her clients.

-Over the last two years, Research and Development has played a major role in Charlotte’s skill set and she has managed to secure over £4.5 million in Research and Development tax for innovative companies in the local area.
+Over the last few years, Research and Development has played a major role in Charlotte’s skill set and she has managed to secure over £5.6 million in Research and Development tax for innovative companies in the local area.

 Charlotte has undertaken 3 years as Parent Governor for a school in Barnet as well as 3 years treasurer for that school’s PTA

-Charlotte is really excited to be involved in KWS, and giving back to the community and the pupils of the school, including her own son currently in Year 8 and in 3 years, her daughter.
+Charlotte has been a trustee at KWS since November 2020.
+She thoroughly enjoys her involvement at KWS and giving back to the community and the pupils of the school, including her own son currently in Year 11 and daughter in Year 7.

 Alex Vickers – Trustee